COURSES

 Units

-This course consists of 10 units of competency.
+This qualification consists of 10 units of competency.

 BSBWHS513 Lead WHS risk management